The Boy in the Woods: Production

 The film entered production in fall 2022 in North Bay, Ontario.
 Snow had previously directed the television documentary special Cheating Hitler: Surviving the Holocaust, in which Smart was a participant.

 Reception

 Rating it 3/5 stars on The Guardian, Leslie Felperin highlighted in his review that "true story of Jewish boy in flight from the Nazis and hiding in the forest is told here with a fair amount of sentiment."

+Neerja Choudhuri of The Midgard Times wrote "The Boy in the Woods is a masterfully crafted film where exceptional acting and a well-written screenplay come together to tell a gripping and heartfelt story.
+The performances elevate the narrative, making it a compelling watch that resonates long after the credits roll."